Layr-Labs/eigenda-operator-setup/mainnet/README.md

 Dispersal Setup:

-In order to limit traffic from the EigenLabs hosted Disperser, please restrict your node's ingress traffic to be allowed by the the list provided below and port number set as `NODE_DISPERSAL_PORT` in the [.env](https://github.com/Layr-Labs/eigenda-operator-setup/blob/31d99e2aa67962878969b81a15c7e8d13ee69750/mainnet/.env.example#L13) in the below setup.
+In order to limit traffic from the EigenLabs hosted Disperser, please restrict your node's ingress traffic to be allowed by the list provided below and port number set as `NODE_DISPERSAL_PORT` in the [.env](https://github.com/Layr-Labs/eigenda-operator-setup/blob/31d99e2aa67962878969b81a15c7e8d13ee69750/mainnet/.env.example#L13) in the below setup.

 - `3.216.127.6/32`
 - `3.225.189.232/32`